 Complete eye examination to determine your glasses prescription (refraction), measurement of your vision with and without glasses (visual acuity), evaluation of eyelids, pupils, eye muscle balance, and confrontational visual fields, measurement of the pressures inside your eye (tonometry), measurement of the curvature of your cornea (keratometry), microscopic examination of the anterior segment (cornea, anterior chamber, iris, cataract, and anterior vitreous) of your eye (slit-lamp examination), and a dilated examination of the retina and vitreous.

 Medical history We will ask about your medical conditions, medication usage, and allergies.
-Please let us know if you have ever taken medications such as Flomax to help with urination.
+Please let us know if you have ever taken medications such as Flomax or other drugs to help with urination.

 Preparing for surgeryYou will need a medical clearance from your family physician within 30 days of surgery.
 This includes a history, physical, CBC (complete blood count), EKG (if you have had significant cardiac disease), and chest X-ray (if you have had significant lung disease).
 On the night before surgery, do not eat or drink after midnight.
 Postpone your diabetic medications until after surgery or reduce the dose if surgery is in the late morning or afternoon.
 Continue to take other medications prior to surgery, including aspirin.
 You may take your medications with a little bit of water.